 Since 1979, the McLean Game Refuge has been conducting decadal surveys of the trees and plants at fixed plots scattered throughout our forests.
 This year, we are working with graduate students from the Yale School of Forestry and Environmental Studies to complete a 40-year review of the data to understand how our forests have changed over time and how to improve our monitoring into the future.
 We plan to make a summary available on our website when the work is completed.

-Over the past two years, we have been collecting size and age data for large and old trees throughout our forests.
-So far we have found hemlocks over 230 years old, white pine trees over 145 feet tall, and oak trees over 4 feet wide.
+Over the past five years, we have been collecting size and age data for large and old trees throughout our forests.
+So far we have found oaks over 350 years old, white pine trees over 150 feet tall, and both species growing over 5 feet wide.
 We hope to share some of our results on our “News” page soon.

 Summer Forest Ranger Kelly measures a 150-year-old red oak growing on the slopes of West Mountain.